gabnaressi/R-cosineKmeans/README.md

 R Package "lsa".

 ## instructions
-Source the file kmeanscosine.R, then call the method kmeanscosine()
+Source the file kmeanscosine.R, then call the method kmeanscosine().

 ## parameters
 - data: your data in matrix or data.frame form, with numeric columns only.